rust-lang/reference/src/expressions.md

 ## Operator expressions

+Operators are defined for built in types by the Rust language.
+Operators will panic when they overflow when compiled in debug mode.
+Many of the following operators can be overloaded using traits in `std::ops` or `std::cmp`.
+Note that the traits in `std::cmp` are used more generally to show how a type may be compared and will likely be assumed to define actual comparisons by functions that use these traits as bounds.

 ### Unary operator expressions

 Rust defines the following unary operators.
 With the exception of `?`, they are